chivalry/fm-dev-start/module-readmes/primary-key.md

 -----

 When a module needs to know (and verify) the primary key used in the system, call `primary-key: Primary Key Name` and use the results returned.
+Script results are in the form of let-notation with a single key of `~pk_name`.
 If the configured primary key isn't valid, execution will halt with an error message.

 Version History
 ---------------